-Discovery of documents In the period between close of pleadings and waiting for a trial date, there is a process called discovery.
+Discovery of divorce documents or divorce papers in the period between close of pleadings and waiting for a trial date, there is a process called discovery.
 This is the where each party demands to see material the other party intends to use at trial.
 This may include bank statements, shareholdings in companies, credit card statements, bond accounts and tax returns.

 Judgement A divorce trial must culminate in the granting of judgement.

-Doing your own divorce might be an option when
+Doing your own divorce.
+Therefore, we draft your divorce papers might be an option when:

 - your divorce is uncontested;